You can find answers to many of your Summer School questions here. Click on a question to reveal the answer.

 LCFEF Summer School tuition is dependent upon the costs of providing these courses.
 As our costs change, tuition changes.
 The costs for 2023 will be determined in early 2023 as we know more about the costs of providing this service for our community.
 Summer School sessions require a minimum of 15 students per class in order for the course to operate.
-If any course has insufficient enrollment numbers on May 20, 2022, the course will be canceled and tuition (not including credit card fees) will be refunded.
+If any course has insufficient enrollment numbers by mid-May 2023, the course will be canceled and tuition (not including credit card fees) will be refunded.

 High school classes are available to ALL students currently in grades 8-12 who meet any necessary prerequisites for the desired course or who need to recover credit for a “D” or “F” grade.
 Students from outside of LCUSD will need to complete a Credit Verification form and a Transcript Request form as part of their registration process.

 9/10 High School English prep is an enrichment course open to students entering 9th and 10th grades in fall.